 Instructions

-- Add all ingredients for the brownies to a blender and blend until completely smooth.
+- Add the remaining ingredients for the brownies the blender and blend until a smooth brownie batter forms.

 - Pour the brownie batter into the prepared baking pan and bake for 24 to 26 minutes or until brownies test clean.

-- Allow brownies to cool at least 20 minutes before cutting and serving.
+- Allow brownies to cool for at least 20 minutes before cutting and serving.

 Video